Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: The Multidimensional Uncertain Volatility Model

 with $\rho_{i,j}\left(t,\mathbf{S}_{t}\right):\left[0,T\right]\times\mathbb{R_{+}}^{d}\rightarrow\left[\rho_{i,j}^{\min},\rho_{i,j}^{\max}\right]$ a function.
 Finally, in order to preserve the interpretability of the $\rho_{i,j}$ coefficients as correlations, we require the matrix $\Gamma\left(t,\mathbf{S}_{t}\right)=\Gamma\left(\rho_{1,2}\left(t,\mathbf{S}_{t}\right),\dots,\rho_{d-1,d}\left(t,\mathbf{S}_{t}\right)\right)$ to be positive semidefinite, which we denote with

 The price of a financial derivative in the UVM can be formulated as a stochastic control problem.
 To this aim, we denote with

-the vector of all uncertain model parameters as a function of $t$ and $\mathbf{S}_{t}$, and $\mathcal{A}$ the set of all admissible values $P$, that is, which satisfy relations (\ref{eq:bounds}), (\ref{eq:bounds-1}), and (\ref{eq:cond2}).
+the vector of all uncertain model parameters as a function of $t$ and $\mathbf{S}_{t}$, and $\arastd{\boldsymbol{\Theta}}$ the set of all admissible values $\arastd{\boldsymbol{\theta}}$, that is, which satisfy relations (\ref{eq:bounds}), (\ref{eq:bounds-1}), and (\ref{eq:cond2}).

 In the UVM, the pricing of derivatives is approached as an optimization problem due to the uncertainty in the volatility and correlation of the underlying asset.
 This model aims to find the worst-case scenario within this range to ensure robust and conservative pricing.
-Specifically, we seek to maximize the expected payoff of the derivative over all admissible scenarios for volatilities and correlation, that is over all $P$ in $\mathcal{A}$.
+Specifically, \arabld{assuming the perspective of the contract seller}, we seek to maximize the expected payoff of the derivative over all admissible scenarios for volatilities and correlation, that is over all $\arastd{\boldsymbol{\theta}}$ in $\arastd{\Theta}$.
 Let $V\left(t,\mathbf{S}_{t}\right)$ represent the value of the derivative at time $t$ and asset price $\mathbf{S}_{t}$ in the UVM.
 The pricing problem is then given by: